GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 #### Data Orchestrator
 A **Data Orchestrator** coordinates and manages data workflows and processes within a data ecosystem.
 It ensures efficient execution and scheduling of data operations.
 In this project, represented by MageAI.
-Obs: PySpark cand be executed in a distributed fashion by MageAI.
+Obs: PySpark can be executed in a distributed fashion by MageAI.

 #### Data Pipeline